decentralized-identity/faq/docs/spec.md

 suss out who used the term how in our community and descriptively map the schools of thought (see the [final report](https://identity.foundation/assets/glossary-group-report--may-2020.pdf) for a skimmable overview).
-It's not a bad thing that no cross-community concensus ever arose!
+It's not necessarily a bad thing that no cross-community concensus ever arose!

-### Future of wallets? - ❗❗️🌶🌶
+##### What is the future of wallets? ❗❗️🌶🌶

-**How many wallet should there be in the future?
-How many will there be in, say, 2 or 10 or 20 years?**
+> How many wallet should there be in the future?
+How many will there be in, say,
+> 2 or 10 or 20 years?**

 I marked this question with two chilis because "browsers" were the battleground of Web 1.0 and "apps" were the battleground of Web 2.0, leaving many to